Triacontagonal proofs of the Bell-Kochen-Specker theorem: Abstract

 \section{Abstract}

 Coxeter pointed out that a number of polytopes can be projected orthogonally into two dimensions in such a way that their vertices lie on a number of concentric regular triacontagons (or 30-gons).
 Among them are the 600-cell and 120-cell in four dimensions and Gosset’s polytope $4_{21}$ in eight dimensions.
 We show how these projections can be modified into Kochen-Specker diagrams from which parity proofs of the Bell-Kochen-Specker theorem are easily extracted.
 Our construction trivially yields parity proofs of fifteen bases for all three polytopes and also allows many other proofs of the same type to be constructed for two of them.
 The defining feature of these proofs is that they have a fifteen-fold symmetry about the center of the Kochen-Specker diagram and thus involve both rays and bases that are multiples of fifteen.
 Any proof of this type can be written as a word made up of an odd number of distinct letters, each representing an orbit of fifteen bases.
-Knowing a word makes it possible to write down all the characteristics of the associated proof without first having to recover its bases.
-A comparison is made with earlier approaches that have been used to obtain parity proofs in these polytopes, and two questions related to possible applications of these polytopes are raised. \\
+Knowing the word representing a proof makes it possible to infer all its characteristics without first having to recover its bases.
+A comparison is made with earlier approaches that have been used to obtain parity proofs in these polytopes, and some directions in which this work can be extended are discussed.\\